philnash/philna.sh/src/content/blog/2023-09-05-nodejs-supports-dotenv.md

 NODE_OPTIONS="--no-warnings --inspect=127.0.0.1:9229"
 ```

-Then, when you run `node --env-file=./.env` the process will run without emitting warnings and it will activate the inspector on the IP address `127.0.0.1:9229`.
+Then, when you run `node --env-file=.env` the process will run without emitting warnings and it will activate the inspector on the IP address `127.0.0.1:9229`.

-*Note: you cannot put `NODE_OPTIONS="--env-file ./.env` in your `.env` file.
+*Note: you cannot put `NODE_OPTIONS="--env-file .env` in your `.env` file.
 It is disallowed to avoid inifinite loops.*

 ## Node.js just keeps improving